hpyproject/hpy/docs/overview.rst

 ------------------------------

-On the API side, HPy is designed with C in mind, so it is not directly useful if you want to write an extension in a language different than C.
+On the API side, HPy is designed with C in mind, so it is not directly useful if you want to write an extension in a language other than C.

 However, Python bindings for other languages could decide to target the :term:`HPy Universal ABI` instead of the :term:`CPython ABI`, and generate extensions which can be loaded seamlessly on all Python implementations which supports it.
-This is the route taken for example by `Rust
+This is the route taken, for example, by `Rust
 <https://github.com/pyhandle/rust-hpy>`_.